Robert Joseph Wellman

 - Died December 20, 1994 in Villa Hills, KY USA

-Signed by the Pittsburgh Pirates as an amateur free agent, he broke into Organized Baseball in 1946 at age 20 with Tallassee in the Georgia-Alabama League.
-Sent from the Pirates to the Philadelphia Athletics in an unknown transaction, he played for Martinsville in the Carolina League (1947) and Lincoln in the Western League (1948).
+Signed by the Pittsburgh Pirates as an amateur free agent, he broke into Organized Baseball in 1946 at age 20 with the Tallassee Indians in the Georgia-Alabama League.
+Sent from the Pirates to the Philadelphia Athletics in an unknown transaction, he played for the Martinsville A's in the Carolina League (1947) and the Lincoln A's in the Western League (1948).

-He was a player-manager in Cincinnati Reds organization from 1955-1959, managed in Philadelphia Phillies chain until 1976, and managed the Jackson Mets in New York Mets chain for four years.
-Compiled 1663-1440 record in 25 seasons as minor league manager between 1955 and 1980.
+He was a player-manager in the Cincinnati Redlegs organization from 1955 to 1959, managed in Philadelphia Phillies chain until 1976, and managed the Jackson Mets in New York Mets chain for four years.
+He compiled a 1663-1470 record in 25 seasons as a minor league manager between 1955 and 1980.
 He scouted for the New York Mets from 1981 into the 1990s, discovering and/or signing Roger McDowell and Mickey Weston.

 - Home Run Titles